Ashtanga Vinyasa Yoga Teacher Training 2026

 For Who?

 For any Yoga practitioner wanting to go deeper into the study of Yoga and its different dimensions.
-We ask for a previous experience of Yoga of minimum 2 years of consistent practice.
-Previous experience with Ashtanga Vinyasa Yoga is required.
-If you are not new to Yoga but quite new to Ashtanga, we recommend that you participate in the Mysore program at Agora (or an Ashtanga studio in your hometown) in the previous months before the start of the course as well as while taking the course, so that you become familiar with the Primary Series.
+A previous experience of Yoga of minimum 2 years of consistent practice is required, as well as previous experience with Ashtanga Vinyasa Yoga.
+If you are not new to Yoga but quite new to Ashtanga, we recommend that you participate in the Mysore program at Agora before and during the course.

-For Yoga teachers who wish to further their practice and study of Yoga, refine their teaching skills, refresh and deepen their anatomy understanding, improve their assist and hands-on adjustments skills.
-For Yoga teachers interested in developing their knowledge in Yoga philosophy, Ayurveda and to get introduced to the Buddhist teachings, that can support their personal development as individuals and as teachers.
+For Yoga teachers who wish to further their practice and study of Yoga; refine their teaching skills; refresh and deepen their anatomy understanding; improve their assist and hands-on adjustments skills; develop their knowledge in Yoga philosophy, Ayurveda and get introduced to the Buddhist teachings that can support their personal development as individuals and as teachers.

 Our Format